-- "What is the ReadyNAS NVX?"
+- "What is the ReadyNAS 2100?"

 - "What Are the Benefits of X-RAID and X-RAID2?"

 - "Introducing the Status Displays, Ports, and Drive Bay"

-- "Choosing a Location for a ReadyNAS NVX"

 - "Initial Setup"

 - "The RAIDar Setup Utility"

 - "The FrontView Management Console"

 - "NETGEAR ReadyNAS Community"

-What is the ReadyNAS NVX?
+What is the ReadyNAS 2100?

 NETGEAR ReadyNAS gigabit network storage products provide small and medium sized businesses with easy-to-use, high-performance network attached storage solutions to share and protect critical data.
-Housed in a compact desktop form factor, the ReadyNAS NVX Business Edition supports up to four SATA I or SATA II hard drives via lockable, hot-swappable disk trays.
+Housed in a compact rack mount form factor, the ReadyNAS 2100 supports up to four SATA I or SATA II hard drives via lockable, hot-swappable disk trays.
 Three USB 2.0 ports enable the connection of USB drives or printers.
 Based on current drive capacities, the ReadyNAS provides up to 6TB of network attached storage that can easily be expanded as larger capacity drives become available.

 The ReadyNAS enables users across the LAN, WAN, or over the Internet to back up and share data from Windows, Macintosh, and Linux systems.
 ReadyNAS offers extensible robust high-availability data protection.
-Its fail-safe features include dual redundant Gigabit Ethernet ports, support for RAID 0, 1, 5, RAID 5 plus hot spare, and NETGEAR's proprietary X-RAID2TM for automatic volume expansion.
-You can also allocate iSCSI target volumes on ReadyNAS NVX Business Edition and the ReadyNAS Pro series.
+Its fail-safe features include dual redundant Gigabit Ethernet ports, support for RAID 0, 1, 5, plus hot spare, and NETGEAR's proprietary X-RAID2TM for automatic volume expansion.
+You can also allocate iSCSI target volumes on ReadyNAS 2100, ReadyNAS NVX, and the ReadyNAS Pro series.

-In addition to a Web based graphical user interface (GUI) and setup wizard for ease-of-use and setup, ReadyNAS features an LCD display that provides quick and intuitive system status readings and incorporates an active system monitoring capability which continually monitors the entire system for abnormal situations or part failures and e-mails system alerts to the network administrator.
+In addition to a Web based graphical user interface (GUI) and setup wizard for ease-of-use and setup, ReadyNAS features status indicators that provide quick system status readings and incorporates an active system monitoring capability which continually monitors the entire system for abnormal situations or part failures and e-mails system alerts to the network administrator.
 In addition, the Frontview Add-on SDK provides developers the tools for uniquely extending ReadyNAS capabilities.
 For a full list of what is new compared with existing ReadyNAS systems, see ReadyNAS Specifications on ReadyNAS.com.